rakkatak/sandbox/restaurant-menu/README.md

 by Anita Katakkar

+This is an application used to display 3 views: the landing page (home), the categories page and the menu items page.

+The project required Angular 1.5 due some environment constraints.
+In order to come closer to the style of Angular 2, components were used.

 ## Use of IIFE blocks and 'use strict'

 You will see that in all of the JavaScript files an IIFE (Immediately Invoked Function Expression) is defined.
 This is a JavaScript function that runs as soon as it is defined.
 We use it to make sure that no local variables bleed into the global scope.